sourcegraph/about/handbook/people-ops/travel.md

 - If one individual is a member of multiple teams, they will receive the same amount for each of their teams.
 - The budget can be used for online team bonding events if the team prefers.

+## Team travel budgets

+Sourcegraph is an [all-remote](../../company/remote/index.md) company.
+This means we all need to make an effort to travel to meet up in person and spend quality time with other team members all around the world.

+Team meetups are very important for building cohesiveness in remote teams and spreading Sourcegraph culture across the company.

+We want and expect you to use your full travel budgets described here each year!
+For this reason, they aren't transferrable, and unused budget doesn't roll over into the next year.

+For example:

+- A teammate cannot reallocate the budget from a company-wide event to an individual trip.
+- A teammate cannot use their team budget for individual travel.
+- A teammate cannot skip the winter holiday party to get a longer stay at the spring/summer company-wide event.

+There are four types of company-sponsored, company-paid travel.

 ## Individual travel

 - Each teammate has one fully-paid trip per year to meet up with a group of teammates in another location.
   - This is *in addition* to the other benefits mentioned on this page.
   - The purpose of defining this as one “trip” (instead of providing a set dollar budget) is to avoid punishing teammates that live far away from other teammates, and who would therefore incur higher airfare costs.

 ## Professional development and education